Desecheo Island: Conservation and restoration

-Since 2018, social attraction equipment has been installed to augment bridled tern and brown noddy colonies and establish a species of conservation concern, the Audubon's shearwater.
+Since 2018 social attraction equipment has been installed to augment bridled tern and brown noddy colonies and establish a species of conservation concern, the Sargasso shearwater.

 Diving

 Because of a healthy reef and clear waters, with common visibility ranging from 98 to 148 ft, Desecheo is a very popular place for diving enthusiasts.
 Although diving is permitted around the island, the refuge is closed to the public due to the presence of unexploded military ordinances.
 Trespassers are subject to arrest by Federal law enforcement officers.

 Amateur radio

-As a separately administered area, under Amateur Radio rules Desecheo is considered a distinct "entity" for DXCC award purposes.
+As a separately administered area, under amateur radio rules Desecheo is considered a distinct "entity" for DXCC award purposes.
 Several DXpeditions have gone to the island, which has the ITU prefix KP5 (although since there is no permanent mailing address there the Federal Communications Commission does not actually grant this callsign).
 The Fish & Wildlife Service currently restricts such operations.
 The first approved DXpedition in fifteen years was allowed on the island between February 12 and 26, 2009, making 115,787 contacts.
 Attempts to allow public access to Desecheo and the island of Navassa, which is located between Haiti and Jamaica, were made in the U.S. Congress, but the bill failed to reach the floor of the House of Representatives prior to the end of the 109th Congress, rendering the proposal dead.